FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/testing.md

 This can be achieved by separating content into files, internally creating modules in `mod.rs` or a mixture of both.

 The `interface.rs` file contains `abi` wrappers which are functions that are generally limited to calling the contract with the relevant arguments.
-In the case where there are multiple `abi` blocks (as mentioned in [`functions`](#functions)) the `interface.rs` file would be changed to follow a simlar structure.
+In the case where there are multiple `abi` blocks (as mentioned in [`functions`](#functions)) the `interface.rs` file would be changed to follow a similar structure.

 The `setup.rs` file contains code that generates the contracts/scripts/predicates and sets up the environment for the tests in the [`functions`](#functions) directory.